 Friday 8th February 2019, etc.Venues County Hall, London

-Chaired by RPS Chief Scientist Gino Martini and featuring keynote speakers Dame Sally Davies and Professor Molly Stevens, we will showcase the latest ground-breaking developments in pharmacy, research and pharmaceutical sciences exploring some of the most pressing challenges and opportunities for the future of healthcare.
+Chaired by RPS Chief Scientist Gino Martini and featuring keynote speakers Dame Sally Davies and Professor Molly Stevens, the RPS Science and Research Summit 2019 showcased the latest ground-breaking developments in pharmacy, research and pharmaceutical sciences , exploring some of the most pressing challenges and opportunities for the future of healthcare.

-- What will happen with the Falsified Medicines Directive (FMD) roll-out
+- The implementation of the Falsified Medicines Directive (FMD) on 9th February 2019

 - The UK's Antimicrobial Resistance (AMR) strategy for 2019 and beyond

 - Insight into the newest regenerative medicines and how they will affect pharmacy